MkDay/Post-Collection/Stop-Scrolling-Do-Something-Instead-JS-Scroll-Event-Post.md

-# Stop Scrolling, Do Something Instead - JS Scroll Event
+# Stop Scrolling, Do Something Else Instead - JS Scroll Event

 You've probably scrolled down all the way through your DEV feed, found this article, stopped and immediately realised you were scrolling for a while without even thinking about it.
 Right?